 Sigma Theta Tau International, Honor Society of Nursing provides leadership and scholarship in practice, education and research to enhance the health of all people.
 They support the learning and professional development of members, who strive to improve nursing care worldwide.
 The Mu Rho chapter of Sigma Theta Tau was chartered in March 1992.
 Membership is open to those students in the top 35 percent of the senior class who have attained a minimum overall GPA of 3.0.
+Graduate students may also be invited to join per MU Rho Sigma Theta Tau criteria.
 The specific purposes of the Honor Society of Nursing, Sigma Theta Tau International membership are to:

 - Recognize superior achievement;

-- Recognize the development of leadership qualities;
+- · Recognize the development of leadership qualities;

-- Foster high professional standards;
+- · Foster high professional standards;

 - Encourage creative work; and

 - Strengthen commitment to the ideals & purposes of the profession.

-Bachelor of Science in Professional Nursing Curriculum Four-Year Track Student Worksheet
+Bachelor of Science in Professional Nursing Curriculum Four-Year Track